stephen-rowan/nft-dao-genesis/meetings/31st-march-2021-nft-dao-general-meeting.md

 > *Akkadia.io* was a popular choice in the top percentage of marketing choice names as well as the community survey and we own the url.

 ### Auction - [11.40](https://youtu.be/O06zjbC55HM?t=700) - Tyler Wales

+> New Mindflow has produced a master document that brings all HOLON contributions together in one place.